This is a collaborative post by Maria about pet health.

 If your dog is suffering from some kind of health issue, one of the first places it will show is on his skin.
 Like humans, the health of a dog’s skin reflects what’s going on inside his body.
 That’s why it’s vital to keep an eye out for anything unusual.

 Signs of unhealthy skin generally include flaky spots, red patches, dandruff, and any areas that are irritated or sensitive to touch.
 A dull coat and/or constant scratching are major indicators that all is not well.
+You can secure a pet insurance plan to add coverage for your dog’s routine vet expenses.
+Check out Bivvy’s blog to discover how much pet insurance costs.

 Common causes of unhealthy skin